 It’s good to know the reality, but all in all, getting a degree will open doors for you.
 It will give you the chance for networking, and you’ll still be able to study what you love.

-With that in mind, here are some reputable private universities in Singapore:
+With that in mind, here are some reputable PEIs in Singapore:

 3. What degree can I do with my A levels